NeelMishra/Gauss-Newton-Based-Minimax-Solver/README.md

-# A Gauss-Newton Approach for Min-Max Optimization in GANs
+# A Gauss-Newton Approach for Min-Max Optimization in Generative Adversarial Networks

-This is the code for the paper "A Gauss-Newton Approach for Min-Max Optimization in GANs".
+This is the code for the paper "A Gauss-Newton Approach for Min-Max Optimization in Generative Adversarial Networks".

 ## File Hierarchy